estebandipietro/discord-ui-clone/README.md

-Discord UI clone created with Create React App
+Discord UI clone created with Create React App and Chakra UI

 This project was bootstrapped with